 Child Hunger Strategy

-Children are our future and because more than 112,000 may go hungry each month, we work diligently to fight childhood hunger through our Kids Cafe and School Pantry Programs.
+Children are our future and we work diligently to fight childhood hunger through our Kids Cafe and Permanent and Mobile School Pantry Programs.

-It is our mission to help feed these children when they need it most, after-school, during the summer months, and on weekends – any time that school is not in session.
+It is our mission to help feed children when they need it most, after-school, during the summer months, and on weekends – any time that school is not in session.

 Our Kids Cafe Program provides healthy, delicious meals more than 10,000 children every month at locations in Orange County.
-These locations are in low-income neighborhoods where the number of children who qualify for the Free and Reduced Lunch can be as high as 99%.
+These locations are in low-income neighborhoods where the number of children who qualify for the Free and Reduced Lunch at public schools can be as high as 99%.
 In the summer, we provide lunch and a snack so children never have to go hungry.

 We operate two models of the School Pantry Program – a Mobile Program and a Permanent Program.
-Our Mobile School Pantry, now in its third year, brings food to schools in underserved neighborhoods.
+Our Mobile School Pantry brings food to schools in underserved neighborhoods.
 Here the local volunteers set up the fresh produce in a farmers market-style distribution at 18 schools in Orange County each month, reaching over 200 families each time.